chelauk/lp-wgs/README.md

 ## Introduction

-**lp-wgs** is a bioinformatics best-practice analysis pipeline for shallow whole genome sequence analyses.
+**lp-wgs** is a bioinformatics analysis pipeline for shallow whole genome sequence analyses.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules)